dipak-01/User-Transactions-Graph/README.md

   bash -lc "USER_COUNT=5000 TRANSACTION_COUNT=100000 BATCH_SIZE=2000 npm run generate-data"
 ```

-> **Note:** For large runs the script may bump `USER_COUNT` automatically to honor the per-user limits—check the console output for any warnings.

 What the script does on each run:

 1. Clears existing nodes and relationships in the connected Neo4j database.